-This weekend was my dad’s birthday and I wanted to make him something delicious as a special little homemade present – last time I made him some of my healthy Salted Nut Brittle but I wanted to do something different this time.
-He has a very sweet tooth, but he gave up chocolate (and anything with cocoa powder in it) 20 years ago (don’t ask, it was an actual addiction – he had to go cold turkey!)
-That didn’t stop his sweet tooth though and these days, fudge is his sugar-hit of choice.
-In an attempt to make it healthier than just pure sugar and butter I experimented with some ingredients that I had in the pantry in order to create something a bit ‘healthier’ (I use that term lightly, this is still extremely sweet and should be regarded as a treat, but it contains much healthier ingredients than the usual fudge!)
+This weekend was my dad’s birthday and I wanted to make him something delicious as a special little homemade present.
+Last time I made him some of my healthy Salted Nut Brittle but I wanted to do something different this time.
+He has a very sweet tooth, but he gave up chocolate (and anything with cocoa powder in it) 20 years ago.
+Seriously, don’t ask, it was an actual addiction – he had to go cold turkey!

 At this point I like to add a pinch of salt as I find it works really well with the peanut butter, but you can omit this step if you want.

 Now you have your fudge mix and you need to pour it into a mould.
 I used a Tupperware that I’d lined with clingfilm but you could use a lined loaf tin, or even ice-cube trays or chocolate moulds, whatever you have to hand.

 Place the Healthy Peanut Butter Fudge in the fridge for about 2 hours and then it is ready to eat.
 Cut into 1 inch squares with a knife and it makes about 10-12 squares – then just try not to eat it all at once!
 Grind a bit of coarse sea salt over the top and store it in the fridge between parchment paper (or in the freezer if it disappears too fast in the fridge as I’ve found).
 Let it sit for about 5 mins to soften before eating if you keep it in the freezer.